Five days walking to find a doctor.

 This is daily life for the nomadic population of Golog.
 Please help us bring much needed healthcare services to the people of Golog!

 The Situation The inhabitants of the Golog region have little or no access to medical care or health care.
 The doctor is literally too far away, and often too expensive to be easily accessible.
 Because of this, many people die unnecessarily, including young mothers with their babies before, during, or after childbirth.

-The Golog Support Foundation is dedicated to improving the health and education of the Tibetan nomadic population.
+The Golog Support Luxembourg is dedicated to improving the health and education of the Tibetan nomadic population.

 Our desire is twofold: 1) Offering free medical care for the poorest.
 2) Ensuring that our local Tibetan partners– the local doctors, monasteries, and traditional Tibetan medical institutes with whom we work– have the means to independently and successfully manage and operate our health care centers.

 Our Locations For our medical facilities, we have selected two sites in the very rural Darlag area of southwestern Golog, in the far western regions of Tibet.
 Both of medical facilities, Pende Menkhang and Gabde, are accessible in both summer and winter to the local population, whose nomadic lives are very much influenced by the weather, seasonal road conditions, and nomadic herding patterns.
 We reach a total of approximately 50,000 people who were until recently, deprived of immediate medical attention.

 A brief history of the Golog Healthcare Project